 - Any services which are covered expenses in whole or in part under any other group plan sponsored by an employer; - Therapies for the treatment of delays in development, unless resulting from acute illness or injury, or congenital defects amenable to surgical repair (such as cleft lip/palate).
-Examples of noncovered diagnoses include pervasive developmental disorders (including autism), Down syndrome, and cerebral palsy, as they are considered both developmental and/or chronic in nature.
+Examples of noncovered diagnoses include Down syndrome, and cerebral palsy, as they are considered both developmental and/or chronic in nature.
 This does not apply to physical therapy, occupational therapy or speech therapy provided for the treatment of Autism Spectrum Disorders.